-Self-knowledge goes a long way in easing the stress of budgeting decisions.
-Knowing at the start who you are, and how you make decisions is as important as knowing what you want, and how much you want to spend.
+You will ease the stress of your budgeting decisions when you integrate how you prioritize and make decisions into the list of what you want, and how much you want to spend.

 At AKA, we have found that our clients fall into two types of budget personalities: “Budget-Oriented” and “Value-Oriented.”
-Both are valid, and not mutually exclusive.
-Knowing which description fits you the best — and this can change over the course of the project — will help you enjoy a good, and delightful, gut renovation.
+Both are valid and not mutually exclusive.
+Knowing which description fits you the best will help you enjoy a good, and delightful, gut renovation.

 Are you Budget-Oriented?

 At AKA, our budget-oriented clients have a defined dollar amount that they will stick to, and they will economize or make tradeoffs to stay within their construction budget.
 The budget is king.
 The client’s discipline is not aspirational; it is real.

 Tradeoffs are real, too.
 Most frequently, these clients have a focused and limited area they want gut-renovated: they listen to our advice on how to get the most for their money.
 Often, these clients view their homes as an investment first, with an eye to changing markets, opportunities, needs, or an eventual sale.
 Even without these downstream considerations, many other budget-oriented clients have a saving strategy that allows only a finite amount of money for the renovation.

 What does success look like for a budget-oriented client?

 Success requires that budget-oriented clients clearly communicate their goals before the project begins.
 This allows AKA to transform their home within a defined budget.